 Next Steps for Planning Your Retirement

 - Do you know where you want to live when you retire?
-To help you decide, we have a breakdown of which states are the most tax-friendly for retirees.
+To help you decide, we have a breakdown of the states that are the most tax-friendly for retirees.
 Each state’s calculator requires information like your Social Security income, retirement account income, year of birth, tax-filing status and the specific zip code of the place you’re moving to.

 - If you want to set up and plan your retirement goals, SmartAsset’s retirement calculator can help you figure out how much you will need to save to retire comfortably.